mai5hara/Movie_app/README.md

 ## DEMO

-You can make note of the thoughts, evaluate, save about your favorite movie.
+You can make note of the thoughts, evaluate, save about your favorite movie.<br>
-Also, you can follow other users who like movies and see their evaluation and thoughts.<br>
+Also, you can follow other users who like movies and see their evaluation and thoughts.

 Visit here
 Coming soon